Facts on Australia’s newest world-class boating destination

 - By mid-January 2021, the harbour filled to the mean tide mark which enabled the pontoons to commence installation.

 - The harbour water body then needed to stabilise and went through a six-week transitional monitoring period to ensure the water body met all the NSW Environment Protection Authority (EPA) water quality requirements consistently for a whole duration.

 - Once the EPA was satisfied that the water quality was stable and suitable to merge with ocean water, the process to remove the sand bund at the channel entrance commenced.
-This is currently underway and will take approximately eight weeks.

 - Once the sand plug is removed, the harbour will have a full ocean connection and becomes a tidal estuary.